William Cuevas: Minor leagues

+Major leagues

 Cuevas started the 2016 season with Triple-A Pawtucket.
-He was selected by the Red Sox and added to their 40-man roster on April 20.
-He made his MLB debut the next day, pitching 2 1/3 innings of relief against the Tampa Bay Rays, giving up three hits and two runs while taking the loss.
+His contract was purchased by the Red Sox and he was added to their 40-man roster on April 20.
+Cuevas made his MLB debut the next day, pitching 2 1/3 innings of relief against the Tampa Bay Rays, giving up three hits and two runs while taking the loss.
 He made two other appearances with Boston during the season, both in June.
 Overall, with the 2016 Red Sox, Cuevas made three appearances with a 3.60 ERA in five innings pitched, striking out three and walking six.
 He also pitched 25 games (18 starts) with Pawtucket, compiling a 6–8 record with 4.19 ERA in 131 innings pitched.
-He became a free agent after the season.
+He became a free agent after the season on November 7.

 Detroit Tigers

 On November 19, 2016, Cuevas signed a minor league contract with the Detroit Tigers.
 The Tigers purchased Cuevas's contract on April 13, 2017, adding him to their active roster.
 He made his only appearance with the Tigers the next day, pitching 1/3 of an inning against the Cleveland Indians, allowing four runs on three hits.
 He declined an outright assignment to Triple-A on June 1, 2017, and elected free agency.